-Erin McNaboe has worked for the Rams Head Group since 2002, first as Director of Marketing then as Vice President, and now President.
+Erin McNaboe worked for the Rams Head Group since 2002, and held positions as Director of Marketing, Vice President, and President.
 Erin serves as chairperson for the Annapolis & Anne Arundel County Conference and Visitors Bureau (AAACCVB), and started Restaurant Week in Annapolis.
 As a big supporter of the Annual Maryland State Police Polar Bear Plunge, which benefits the Special Olympics, Erin has been known to plunge to support the cause.

 Mr. James Matthew Neitzey

 Prince George’s County CVB

 Executive Director of the Prince George’s County CVB since 1979, Mr. Neitzey is a Certified Association Executive (CAE), Certified Destination Management Executive (CDME), Certified Economic Developer (CEcD) and holds a master’s degree in tourism administration from George Washington University.
 He is a past president of the Maryland Tourism Council; former Chairman of both the Maryland Governor’s Tourism Industry Conference and the Maryland Association of Destination Marketing Organizations.
 Mr. Neitzey was born, raised, and resides in Prince Georges County.

 Ms. Candace Breland Osunsade

 The National Aquarium welcomed Candace Osunsade to the team in 2008, as the Vice President of Human Resources and today she serves as the National Aquarium’s SVP, Chief Administrative Officer.
 Candace is a key advisor to the CEO and a member of the Aquarium’s Leadership Team; with accountabilities for Strategy & Planning, Human Resources, Volunteer Programs, Administrative Services and the Executive Office.